eProsima/Discovery-Server-docs/docs/installation.rst

     [BUILD]> colcon test --base-paths [SOURCES] --packages-select discovery-server --ctest-args -C Debug

-here --ctest-args allows you to specify the configuration (Debug or Release) of interest (names are case sensitive).
+here --ctest-args allows to specify the configuration (Debug or Release) of interest (names are case sensitive).
-If you are using a single configuration tool this flag has no effect, as only the test matching the build (step 3) configuration would run.
+If using a single configuration tool this flag has no effect, as only the test matching the build (step 3) configuration would run.

-5. In order to run the example, navigate to directory **[BUILD]**\\install\\discovery-server\\examples\\HelloWorldExampleDS\\bin and run the executable, running first the configuration bat file located within install folder in order to set required environment variables:
+5. In order to run the example, navigate to the directory **[BUILD]**\\install\\discovery-server\\examples\\HelloWorldExampleDS\\bin and run the executable, running first the configuration bat file located within the install folder in order to set required environment
+   variables:

 .. code-block:: bat